 PXP Financial also supports the processing of recurring transactions when the merchant already has a Recurring Transaction Service.
 In this case, the merchant need only send an authorisation request flagged with the correct Creation Type (see Creation Types) and the relevant card details (CVV/CVC information not required).

 Refer to the following sections for sample requests for Recurring Payments through our Redirect integrations and Backend2Backend.

-In accordance with the Visa Stored Credential Framework mandate, effective from July 2018 and the PSD2 framework, please ensure that when making the first payment in a recurring sequence of payments with the creationTypeID = 4 (Ecom Recurring) the following data is provided in order to perform Strong Customer Authentication with 3DS2 correctly:
+Please ensure that when making the first payment in a recurring sequence of payments with the creationTypeID = 4 (Ecom Recurring) the following data is provided in order to perform Strong Customer Authentication with 3DS2 correctly:

 The requirements concern both MasterCard and Visa.

 After successful authorisation, you are going to receive the following data that can be used in the subsequent recurring payments:

 SchemeSettlementDate[MasterCard payments only)